-The school and governing body are committed to promoting high levels of health and wellbeing and recognise the importance of identifying and reducing workplace stressors through risk assessment, in line with the HSE management standards.
+The school and Governing Body are committed to promoting high levels of health and wellbeing and recognise the importance of identifying and reducing workplace stressors through risk assessment, in line with the HSE management standards.

 The school adopts and follows SMBC's Stress Policy, making use of the Self-Assessment Tool, Stress Risk Assessment and Mental Health Toolkit as required.
-These documents (see grid) are available for all staff to access in school on our staff Google drive.